STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Abstract

 \section{Abstract}

-Signal Temporal Logic (STL) is capable of expressing a broad range of temporal properties that controlled dynamical systems must satisfy.
-In the literature, both mixed-integer programming (MIP) and nonlinear programming (NLP) methods have been applied to solve optimal control problems with STL specifications.
-However, neither approach has succeeded in solving problems with complex long-horizon STL specifications within a realistic timeframe.
-This study proposes a new optimization framework, called \textit{STLCCP}, which explicitly incorporates several structures of STL to mitigate this issue.
-The core of our framework is a structure-aware decomposition of STL formulas, which converts the original program into a difference of convex (DC) programs.
-This program is then solved as a convex quadratic program sequentially, based on the convex-concave procedure (CCP).
-Our numerical experiments on several commonly used benchmarks demonstrate that this framework can effectively handle complex scenarios over long horizons, which have been challenging to address even using state-of-the-art optimization methods.
+Signal temporal logic (STL) is a powerful formalism for specifying various temporal properties in dynamical systems.
+However, existing methods, such as mixed-integer programming and nonlinear programming, often struggle to efficiently solve control problems with complex, long-horizon STL specifications.
+This study introduces \textit{STLCCP}, a novel convex optimization-based framework that leverages key structural properties of STL: monotonicity of the robustness function, its hierarchical tree structure, and correspondence between convexity/concavity in optimizations and conjunctiveness/disjunctiveness in specifications.
+The framework begins with a structure-aware decomposition of STL formulas, transforming the problem into an equivalent difference of convex (DC) programs.
+This is then solved sequentially as a convex quadratic program using an improved version of the convex-concave procedure (CCP).
+To further enhance efficiency, we develop a smooth approximation of the robustness function using a function termed the \textit{mellowmin} function, specifically tailored to the proposed framework.
+Numerical experiments on motion planning benchmarks demonstrate that \textit{STLCCP} can efficiently handle complex scenarios over long horizons, outperforming existing methods.